wbcmedia/wbcmedia.github.io/draft.md

 **_Tripps_** : Oh he was kinder than that.

 - Both ladies cry ridiculously, trying to out-blub each other!
+- Freddie joins them on stage

 **_Freddie_** : It really is very upsetting, he never got round to his third nightcap.
 Come on now ladies, let's get you into the church...
+- Freddie ushers Mrs B and Mrs T through the curtain
+- He then turns his attention back to Roxy

-I'm sorry, we really must move on...
+**_Freddie_** : I'm sorry, we really must move on...
+Oh, is this live?
+Am I on the television?
+How exciting...

+- He starts preening
+- Roxy becomes impatient and pushes him through the curtain

 **_Roxy Belmeadows_** : I appreciate you speaking to us at this upsetting time.
 Excuse me sir.
 Can I have a few words Mr...??